caffeinehit/django-stream/README.md

 django-stream provides activity streams for Django applications.

 It differs from
 [django-activity-stream](https://github.com/justquick/django-activity-stream) in that it does not use generic relations and does not provide a `Follow` object, but it can be used together with [django-follow](https://github.com/caffeinehit/django-follow).

+The motivation to not use generic relations is to cut down on SQL queries and make it nice and simple to do cross table joins.

 ## Installation